LidiyaKocherzhuk/Furniture_Shop/REDME.md

     MYSQL_ROOT_PASSWORD=`your password`
 ```

-And last one add the file [a link](https://github.com/LidiyaKocherzhuk/wait.for.it.sh);
+And last one add the file [wait.for.it.sh](https://github.com/LidiyaKocherzhuk/wait.for.it.sh);

 --------
 After that we go to backend directory
 ### `cd backend`

-In the project directory, you can run:
+In the project directory, you must:

-And install npm dependencies.
+Install npm dependencies.
 ### `npm install`

-Also we create `ormconfig.json` file and add to this data below!
+Also create `ormconfig.json` file and add to this data below!
 After that we add our personal  `username` and `password` to access the MySQL database!

 ```js